Mathbiomed/CASTANET/README.md

 7. CRN_compute_cbe.m
 > This functions compute a complex balanced equilibrium of the deterministic mass action model for the translated network.

+## Found Examples
+1. In FoundExamples folder, we have stored the data representing biochemical reaction networks whose stationary distributions can be derived with CASTANET.
+The subfolders 2D and 3D contain the examples with two and three species, respectively.
+Note that all the rate constants are set to be one for simplicity.

 ## Limitations
 1. Solve the system of linear equation with symbolic variables.